LivePersonInc/developer-center/pages/documents/consumer experience/CoAppAndroid-sdk/FAQ.md

     * smallest: **+7MB** (armeabi)
     * biggest: **+14MB** (arm64-v8a)

-**Note:** the LPCoApp-SDK for Android comes packaged with prebuilt libraries for all supported architectures.
+**Note:** the SDK for Android comes packaged with prebuilt libraries for all supported architectures.
 Since we use native code, the SDK `aar` already contains precompiled binaries for all architectures.
 The size of the `aar` is *21.6 MB*.
 Note that when adding the `aar` dependency, the Android build system only binds the binaries for the desired architecture.

 ### Which ABIs/architectures are supported?